 Make sure that you set it aside for a few days, and then come back to revise it; so that you can tweak any mistakes.
 Better Yet, have a friend or relative that is a regular reader, look it over for you and point out any mistakes.

+You Also Need To Look Out For Any Ty-Pos Or Grammar Mistakes; for this will make you look amateurish and no one will follow the link to your website.

 Make it the best post that you possibly can and make it useful and valuable for the readers.
 Who knows, you might get invited back to Guest Post over and over again; each time with a link to your website.